Harshabh1298/Data-Analytics/README.md

 ### Step 2
 After importing the files in the data base.
 Use the code given in the repository to query and get different tables.
-Use of JOIN, GROUP BY and AGGRIGATION FUNCTIONS statement has been presented in these queries These tables can be used to get different results.
+Use of JOIN, GROUP BY and AGGRIGATION FUNCTIONS statement has been presented in these queries.
+These tables can be used to get different results.

 ### Step 3
 Use the desired results, for visualization in Tableau, Power BI or tool of your choice.
-Following link represents the visualization: https://public.tableau.com/app/profile/harshabh.gupta/viz/COVID-19AnalysisTillOct22021/Dashboard1
+Following link redirects you to the visualization: here[link,'https://public.tableau.com/app/profile/harshabh.gupta/viz/COVID-19AnalysisTillOct22021/Dashboard1']